 2) lunch at portside

-The tour starts at 12, so I was glad that a local lunch is included.
-I hate it when tours start at lunchtime but give you no possible way to get something to eat.
-We got our meal at a cafe called Port Side.
+The tour starts at 1, so get lunch before at a cafe called Port Side.
 (I gave you a clever clue to the name in the photo of my iced tea above.)

 Portside is one of those places where all the ingredients are locally sourced, healthy, and delicious.
 Eating at a cafe like this makes me feel like such an underachiever.
 I always feel pleased with myself when I manage to get something more together for dinner than a bag of Reese’s Peanut Butter Cups.
 Even the mustard in that photo looks gorgeous!
 I bet someone artisanally selected each perfectly round grain of mustard seed.